 - Article 10: service by post from abroad will not be allowed, as will not requests made directly to Brazil’s judicial officers – requests will need to be made to Brazil’s Central Authority.

-The usual procedures for effecting service in Brazil by foreign litigants will remain as explained here.
+The usual procedures for service of process in Brazil by foreign litigants will remain as explained here.
 Requests for service made under the Hague Services Convention will follow the procedures set out in the Convention but they are not likely to change substantially at the Brazilian end.

 Note that the Hague Services Convention does not affect service of process for arbitration matters.
 Service for arbitration proceedings can be effected in accordance with the applicable arbitration body’s rules and the ensuing arbitral award will be enforceable in Brazil if it meets the requirements of the New York Convention.

 I have acted for many foreign clients looking to effect service in Brazil in the last decade and a half.
 The courts have been consistently been in favour of granting exequatur and attempting to effect service expeditiously.
 However, due to the overload of court cases – together with Brazil’s various avenues for appeals and procedural challenges – service of process often takes over a year to be effected.
 It is hoped that service of process under the Hague Service Convention will be effected more quickly and cheaply (although I am not holding my breath!).

 arbitration Brazil Civil Litigation exequatur Hague Convention Hague Evidence Convention Hague Services Convention HCCH International service of process Letter Rogatory Litigation Service of Process Service of process in Brazil